nicksdigital/zenithkernel/docs/ZenithCore_OSTCompression.md

 ## 🔍 Overview

-`OSTCompression.ts` implements the core compression utilities used in the OST (Optimized System Transfer) protocol within ZenithCore.
+`OSTCompression.ts` implements the core compression utilities used in the OST  protocol within ZenithCore.
 It handles stream optimization, segment merging, and fingerprint hashing for efficient component transport across distributed systems.

 ---